Getting to Net Zero

 An events series by the CPS and Aviva

 The UK’s commitment to Net Zero greenhouse gas emissions by 2050 will not be an easy task.
-This new series of panel discussions will explore how Net Zero provides both opportunities and challenges for the current Government, look at the road to Net Zero in a range of different areas including transport, energy, buildings, and financial services, and ask key questions about how we can hit the 2050 target and the role of industry, government and the public in this.
+This series of panel discussions explored how Net Zero provides both opportunities and challenges for the current Government, looked at the road to Net Zero in a range of different areas including transport, energy, buildings, and financial services, and asked key questions about how we can hit the 2050 target and the role of industry, government and the public in this.

-Drawing expertise from key policymakers, business leaders and politicians, our events will aim to generate new ideas and debate the best way to embark on the crucial journey to reach Net Zero by 2050.
-Our events will take place throughout the Autumn and will be launched with our first installment at Conservative Party Conference on Monday with the Rt Hon Dame Andrea Leadsom MP, Ben Houchen and Dr Frank Luntz.
+Drawing expertise from key policymakers, business leaders and politicians, our events aimed to generate new ideas and debate the best way to embark on the crucial journey to reach Net Zero by 2050.
+Our events took place throughout the Autumn and were launched with our first installment at Conservative Party Conference with the Rt Hon Dame Andrea Leadsom MP, Ben Houchen and Dr Frank Luntz.

-Following this there will be a series of webinars throughout the Autumn delving into the specifics of the Net Zero challenge across the key industries of transport, energy, buildings, and financial services.
+Following this there was a series of webinars throughout the Autumn delving into the specifics of the Net Zero challenge across the key industries of transport, energy, buildings, and financial services.

 Getting to Net Zero: how can we decarbonise in time?